MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-how-block-vendors.md

 ---
-title: Block Suppliers
+title: Block Vendors
-description: Read about how to block suppliers from being included in any transactions, or just how to block new payments to them.
+description: Read about how to block vendors from being included in any transactions, or just how to block new payments to them.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na